Own the Stack (So You Can Own Your Business)

 Most businesses run on a patchwork of disconnected software.
 A CRM here, a project management tool there, a separate invoicing platform, a spreadsheet bridging the gaps.
 Each tool was added to solve a specific problem.
 None of them were chosen to work together.

 This page explains what vertical integration means in the context of business software, why reducing tool sprawl matters more than most businesses realise, and how to approach consolidation without taking unnecessary risks.
+It is closely related to the broader question of owning vs renting your critical business logic and the principle of digital sovereignty.

 What Vertical Integration Means for Software